Popmotion/popmotion/docs/api/value-types.md

 # Value Types

-Popmotion works with raw numbers, which are sometimes composed into more complex values using `composite`.

-To help convert these into commonly-used special value types, like `px` or `hex`, we provide an optional module called `style-value-types`:
+To help convert numerical values into commonly-used special value types, like `px` or `hex`, we provide an optional module called `style-value-types`:

 ```bash
 npm install style-value-types --save